hrishikesh1990/stage-backend-machine-coding-round/README.md

 ### Swagger Documentation for existing apis
 Swagger Documentation: http://127.0.0.1:3000/api

-### API Endpoints to Be Developed
-The application needs to expose the following API endpoints by the completion of this assignment:

-- GET /list: Lists all items added to the user's list with pagination.
-- POST /list: Adds items to the user's list.
-- DELETE /list: Removes an item from the user's list.

-### Detailed Requirements for the API:
-- GET /list should include pagination support (e.g., limit and offset).
-- POST /list must validate incoming data and ensure no duplicate items are added.
-- DELETE /list should ensure proper validation of the item being removed and return meaningful responses.

 ### Existing Endpoints in the Application
 You can use the following existing endpoints to interact with movies and TV shows: